OpenCorvallis/osfc-checklists/fabricating.md

 To print on 100 lb paper, use the "Heavy 6" preset (heavy 6 and heavy 7 both support 100 lb paper, I asked them which to use).

-For now, I am using 100 lb paper.
+For now, I am using 100 lb matte paper.
 If the lamination's longevity becomes an issue, then we should reduce to a lighter weight paper (80 pounds or less).
 In that case, we should remove the code that generates the "print shop" PDF files and use the printers' automatic double-sided printing, as that is easier and